-(g) New Financial Reporting Standards
+(f) New Financial Reporting Standards

-Financial Reporting Standards that became effective in the current year
+1) Financial Reporting Standards that became effective in the current year

 During the year, the Group and the Company has adopted a number of revised financial reporting standards and interpretations (revised 2017) which are effective for the financial statements for the period beginning on or after January 1, 2018.
 These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards, with most of the changes and clarifications directed towards disclosures in the notes to financial statements.
 The adoption of these financial reporting standards does not have any significant impact on the Group and the Company's financial statements.
+However the new standard involves changes to key principles, which are summarized below: